staD020/png2prg/readme.md

     	do not guess preferred bitpair-colors
   -no-pack
-    	do not pack chars (only for sc/mc charset)
+    	do not pack chars (only for sc/mc charset) -no-pack-empty
+    	do not pack empty chars
   -np
     	no-pack
+  -npe
+    	no-pack-empty
   -o string
     	out
   -out string